bediger4000/linked_lists/README.md

 My version is close to the "bottom-up implementation with lists".
 It does not use a "small fixed size array", just some pointers and counters.
+So if you buy it's a merge sort, this does the task in O(n log n) time and constant space.

 ---